okanbulut/eirm/README.md

 Several polytomous models can be estimated using the reformatted data:

-**Model 1:** It explains only the first threshold (i.e., threshold from no to maybe) based on explanatory variables:
+**Model 1:** It explains only the first threshold (i.e., threshold from no to perhaps) based on explanatory variables:

 ```R
 mod1 <- eirm(formula = "polyresponse ~ -1 + situ + btype + mode + (1|id)", data = VerbAgg2)
 ```
-**Model 2:** It explains the first threshold (i.e., threshold from no to maybe) and second threshold (maybe to yes) based on explanatory variables:
+**Model 2:** It explains the first threshold (i.e., threshold from no to perhaps) and second threshold (perhaps to yes) based on explanatory variables:

 ```R
 mod2 <- eirm(formula = "polyresponse ~ -1 + btype + situ + mode + polycategory + polycategory:btype + (1|id)",